xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 ## Videos

 Together with execution logs and screenshots, videos are of great assistance for deciding what went wrong during the runtime of automated tests.
-By watching how the automated test was executed, the testing team can identify exactly where the test failed.
-Thus, time and resources are managed more efficiently and effectively.
+By watching how the automated test was executed, the testing team can identify exactly where the test failed, hence, saving time and resources substantially.

 > Notes
-> * Video recorder is applicable to Web UI testing only.
+> * Video recorder applies to Web UI testing only.
 > * For remote browsers, you're recommended to use [Katalium Server](https://docs.katalon.com/katalium-server/docs/katalium-server-katalon-studio-remote-machine.html) to view captured sessions.

 ## Screen Video Recorder